asdwe210/starter-academic-1/content/publication/example/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
+- Pinar Yildirim
-- Robert Ford
+- John Zhang

 # Author notes (optional)
-author_notes:
+#author_notes:
-- "Equal contribution"
+#- "Equal contribution"
-- "Equal contribution"
+#- "Equal contribution"

 date: "2013-07-01T00:00:00Z"
 doi: ""